 Apart from buying more CPUs, you can also reach the speed gain by optimizing your workflow, especially for a large amount of data.
 MapTiler Engine is the most effective at reading 256x256 blocks of data.

 For large raster datasets, a tile-based format (as opposed to scanline-based) will drastically speed up processing.
 A block size that is similar to the tile output size e.g. 256x256 or 512x512 will significantly speed up the processing time.
-Also, consider adding overviews to the raster file.

 Comments